 Governments have labyrinthine and in certain ways inflexible procurement and employment policies.
 These policies can make it difficult for a government agency to be nimbly responsive in an open source development community.

 Government agencies tend to be unusually risk-averse.
-Somewhere at the top there's an elected official who, reasonably, sees an open source project as just one more surface area for opponents to attack.
+Somewhere at the top there's an elected official who, reasonably, sees an open source project as just another exposed surface for opponents to attack.
 After all, when development happens in public, the inevitable false starts and wrong turns are also public; if development were internal, no one else would know about it when those things happen.

-Government officials hunger for well-timed and well-controlled publicity events.
-This has certain benefits, but it can sometimes come at the expense of overall project health.
-This need for publicity is the complement of being risk-averse: elected officials and those who work for them understand that most people aren't paying much attention most of the time — therefore, those who work in government want to ensure that in the few moments when people are paying attention, they see something good.
-This is understandable, but it can cause them to delay certain actions — or, in some cases, do them too soon — based on external publicity implications rather than on what's best for the project technically and socially.
+Government officials hunger for well-timed and well-controlled publicity events, and this need can sometimes be in tension with overall project health.
+The need for good publicity is, in a way, the complement of being risk-averse.
+Elected officials and those who work for them understand that most people aren't paying much attention most of the time.
+Therefore, government workers want to make sure that in the few moments when people are paying attention they see something good.
+This is understandable, but it can cause certain actions to be delayed — or, in some cases, done too soon — based on external publicity implications rather than on what's best for the project technically and socially.

-There are good reasons for all of these things; they've been true for decades if not centuries, and they're not going to change.
+There are good reasons for all of these things; they've been true for decades or even centuries, and they're not going to change.
 So if you're a government agency and you want to start a successful open source project, certain adjustments will be necessary to compensate for the structural idiosyncracies mentioned above.
-Much of that advice is also applicable to non-governmental organizations, and is already present elsewhere in this chapter, so what I'll do here is simply list the sections that I think are most important for a government agency:
+Much of that advice is also applicable to non-governmental organizations, and is already present elsewhere in this chapter, so below I'll simply list the sections that I think are most important for a government agency:

 https://18f.gsa.gov/ is a digital services agency within the United States federal government, created in 2014 to bring modern software development practices to government work.
 18F serves as a technology consultancy to other agencies, and builds its deliverables out in the open as open source software.
 Along the way, 18F has generated useful guidelines and observations that anyone trying to run an open source software project within government can benefit from.